Business process management: Optimization

 Process optimization includes retrieving process performance information from modeling or monitoring phase; identifying the potential or actual bottlenecks and the potential opportunities for cost savings or other improvements; and then, applying those enhancements in the design of the process.
 Process mining tools are able to discover critical activities and bottlenecks, creating greater business value.

 Re-engineering

-When the process becomes too complex or inefficient, and optimization is not fetching the desired output, it is usually recommended by a company steering committee chaired by the president / CEO to re-engineer the entire process cycle.
-Business process reengineering (BPR) has been used by organizations to attempt to achieve efficiency and productivity at work.

 Suites

 A market has developed for enterprise software leveraging the business process management concepts to organize and automate processes.
 The recent convergence of this software from distinct pieces such as business rules engine, business process modelling, business activity monitoring and Human Workflow has given birth to integrated Business Process Management Suites.

 Forrester Research, Inc recognize the BPM suite space through three different lenses: